ChanakaDev/googlesignup/README.md

 - 08: Important *remember to add page navigator in 'main.dart'*
 - 09: Implement 'logged screen', how user should see the app after logged in

+### Google Sign in - in Production
+- to work this google sign in, in production mode
+	- go to the 'Google Play Console > Setup > App integrity'
+	- copy SHA-1 and Sha-256
+	- put them inside the firebase project as 'finger prints'

 ### Dependencies
 - [add 'firebase_auth' package](https://pub.dev/packages/firebase_auth)
 - [add 'google_sign_in' package](https://pub.dev/packages/google_sign_in)